Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 PostgreSQL-BHT-8-1                                       116.69                             3.84
 ```

-This gives a survey about CPU (in CPU seconds) and RAM usage (in Mb) during loading and execution of the benchmark.
+This gives a survey about CPU (in CPU seconds) and RAM usage (in Gb) during loading and execution of the benchmark.

 ## Perform Benchmark - Throughput Test